Principles of True Economy

 - The nature of money is unenclosable.
-Money finds ways around borders and other limitations.
+Money always finds ways around borders and other limitations.

 - Money channels unlimited creative energy into manifestation.

-- Money is the relational consciousness of the planetary superorganism, under the supervision of life.
+- Money is the relational consciousness of the planetary superorganism, and every other level of life.

-The articulation of the 11 principles has been greatly inspired by LOVE TO, a leading-edge incubator and funder of regenerative businesses and business clusters.
-The LOVE TO group of companies is quietly pioneering the implementation of the new economy with partners who have understood these principles for a long time.
-Special thanks to Tim Bennett, founder of LOVE TO, for his co-creative assistance.
+The articulation of the 11 principles has been greatly inspired by LOVE TO, a group of companies that are pioneering the implementation of new regenerative economies.
+Special thanks to Tim Bennett, who is a co-founder of LOVE TO, for his co-creative assistance.